Feature Flags: From Concept to Cultural Revolution

 }

 Targeting—the act of funneling requests into a specific variant—requires us to provide identifying information as part of the feature flag evaluation.
-The "right" identifying information is going to be context-specific; but, I find that "User ID" and "User Email" are a great place to start:
+There's no "right type" of identifying information—each evaluation is going to be context-dependent; but, I find that User ID and User Email are a great place to start (for user-facing features).

 var booleanVariant = featureIsEnabled(